Opera in three acts. Running Time: 2 hours 4 minutes.

 Scene 1: The garden of the palace of Prince Tokmakov.

-18, 21, 25: After flutterings about from the orchestra and the wet nurses and other women on stage which morphs into a long passage of recit about Ivan the Terrible’s sacking of the city of Novgorod without ever actually giving us an opening chorus.
-Sometimes it gets ornery and it is rather dry part from the wide range of the rather sedate but effective orchestration.
-There is one patch of orchestration, a mild climax, as one of the wet nurses goes into more ornery recitative/arioso but otherwise the whole affair is rather dull.
-The first male voice ** to be heard is when Olga’s beloved (although she is betrothed to the Boyar Nikita Matuta. the rebellious nobleman Mikhail Tucha, serenades her off-stage.
-The number that follows, a duet between Olga and Tucha, has a rather oddly chromatic accompaniment with a series of dissonant chords popping up frequently *.
-The duet takes on a more lyrical bent with a long passage from Olga **.
+18, 21, 25: After flutterings about from the orchestra, we come upon two contralto wet nurses and other women on stage in a long passage of recitative about Ivan the Terrible’s sacking of the city of Novgorod without ever actually giving us an opening chorus.
+Sometimes it gets ornery and it is rather dry apart from the wide range of the rather sedate but effective orchestration (including harp arpeggios and effective work in the woodwinds and strings respectively).
+The entire scene (around eleven and a half minutes long) is important to the plot, as one of the wet nurses goes into most of the background about Olga and the complex political situation which is necessary to understand the rest of the opera, but otherwise the whole affair is rather dull musically.
+The first male voice ** to be heard is when Olga’s beloved (although she is betrothed to the Boyar Nikita Matuta) the rebellious nobleman, Mikhail Tucha, serenades her off-stage.
+The number that follows, a duet between Olga and Tucha (this is actually the earliest written section of the current opera), has a rather oddly chromatic accompaniment with a series of dissonant chords popping up frequently *.
+The duet takes on a more lyrical bent with a long passage from Olga **, but this lasts all of about three minutes.
 The dialogue between Prince Tomakov and Matuta has an agreeable and serviceable orchestral accompaniment, but it is really just recit that defines only one plot point: Olga is not Tomakov’s biological daughter.
-It ends a bit more sinister, but still very brooding.
+It ends a bit more sinister (as the cathedral bells toll fearfully in the distance).
 Olga, who has been overhearing everything, contemplates what everything that the man she thought was her father means.

 Scene 2: Square of the Pskov Kremlin.

-35, 41, 47: The scene change occurs during a highly chromatic intermezzo * which is to the same basic theme as the end of the previous scene but it eventually does race about before going back into sedation.
-The people come on to perhaps the first time cymbals are utilized.
-A messenger from Novgorod arrives and tells them that Ivan has come to do to them what he did to Novgorod.
+35, 42, 49: The scene change occurs during a highly chromatic intermezzo * which is to the same basic theme as the end of the previous scene (in particular the theme that opened the overture) but it eventually does race (similar to the coronation scene in Boris Godunov) about before going back into sedation.
+The people come on to perhaps the first time cymbals are utilized in the score.
+A messenger from Novgorod arrives and tells them that Ivan has come to do to them what he did to Novgorod (aka, sack the pillage their city).
 The people are in panic, although one would not get this impression from the music, except when the cymbals pop in from time to time.
 Tomakov tells the they have nothing to fear because they are guiltless of treason.
 Tucha plots a rebellion with his associates.
-Tomakov gets one noble accompaniment * just as Tucha comes on.
-Tomakov tries to warn against rebellion.
-Tucha’s arioso con coro (apparently based on a folk song) of rebellion is oddly restrained in orchestration while the vocal line is very energetic and sometimes even noble * until the cymbals pop in again for yet another outing.
-The male chorus of rebels goes off into the distance but then everyone can be heard far off in a mild bit of a whirlwind, the orchestra fades out before one last crash.
+Tomakov gets one noble accompaniment * just as Tucha comes on (it consummates at about two minutes in), plotting a rebellion and stirring up support as Tomakov tries to warn against rebellion.
+Tucha’s brief arioso con coro * (apparently based on a folk song) of rebellion is oddly restrained in orchestration while the vocal line is very energetic.
+The male chorus of rebels goes off into the distance (to more themes from the intermezzo) but then everyone can be heard far off in a mild bit of a whirlwind, the orchestra fades out before one last crash.

 ACT 2 (31 minutes)